 CSX's continuing practice is to recognize net interest and penalties related to income tax matters in income tax expense.
-Included in the consolidated income statements is a benefit of \$3 million, and expenses of \$3 million and \$2 million in 2018, 2017 and 2016, respectively, for changes to reserves for interest and penalties for all prior year tax positions.
-The Company had \$2 million, \$6 million and \$6 million accrued for interest and penalties at 2018, 2017 and 2016, respectively, for all prior year tax positions.
+Included in the consolidated income statements is expense of \$1 million in 2019, a benefit of \$3 million in 2018, and expense of \$3 million in 2017 for changes to reserves for interest and penalties for all prior year tax positions.
+The Company had \$2 million, \$2 million and \$6 million accrued for interest and penalties at 2019, 2018 and 2017, respectively, for all prior year tax positions.